Singapore cuts stay-home notice for new travellers from higher-risk places to 14 days; regular COVID-19 self-test required

 Travellers arriving from Taiwan and Israel will be able to apply to serve their 14-day stay-home notice at their place of residence and not at a dedicated facility.

-They must apply before arrival and must have spend the last 21 days prior to travel in Taiwan or Israel to be eligible.
+They must apply before arrival and must have spent the last 21 days prior to travel in Taiwan or Israel to be eligible.

 Travellers must also be occupying their place of residence alone or with household members with the same travel history who are also serving the same stay-home notice duration, MOH said.